 With housing affordability a key issue facing many West Aussies, the ability for some young people to save for a house deposit is becoming increasingly difficult.
-We know as a parent you always want to help, but also have your own financial goals.
-Here are a few ways you can support your kids to get into their first home sooner, without making any major sacrifices.
+We know as a parent you always want to help, but you will also have your own financial goals.

 1. Become their guarantor

-Depending on your situation, you may want to think about becoming a loan guarantor for your kids.
+Depending on your situation, you may want to think about becoming a loan guarantor for your child.
 Typically, someone who needs a guarantor may not have a big enough deposit saved.
 Without a guarantor, it could mean they need to pay expensive Lender’s Mortgage Insurance (LMI) or that their loan application is declined.

 What is a guarantor?

-A guarantor is someone who offers equity in their own home as security for another home loan.
+A guarantor is someone who offers equity in their own property as security for another home loan.
 Depending on the circumstances, a security guarantee can either be for the full loan amount or limited to an agreed smaller amount.

 Who can be a guarantor?